What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of construction managers is projected to grow 11 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of construction managers is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.

 Although there are various ways to enter this occupation, it is becoming increasingly important for construction managers to have a bachelor’s degree in construction science, construction management, architecture, or engineering.
 As construction processes become more complex, employers are placing greater importance on specialized education.